eliminmax/tiny-clear-elf/mipsel/README.md

 I used the versions from Debian Bookworm's `binutils-mipsel-linux-gnu` package.

-On `armhf` systems, one should instead use the `binutils` package, as the `binutils-mipsel-linux-gnu` package is meant for working with foreign binaries.
+On `mipsel` systems, one should instead use the `binutils` package, as the `binutils-mipsel-linux-gnu` package is meant for working with foreign binaries.

 If you save the disassembly to `clear.S`, you'll need to do the following to reassemble it:

 *I found it particularly hard to get the mipsel version of binutils to cooperate - not only did it add its own header too, but it padded it out in a completely different way than it did on other architectures.
-I changed the assembly, attempted to create a custom linker script, and when that failed, wound up comping up with an even hackier solution than other architectures.*
+I changed the assembly, attempted to create a custom linker script, and when that failed, wound up coming up with an even hackier solution than other architectures.*

 ```sh
 # On non-mipsel Debian systems with binutils-mipsel-linux-gnu installed, this will ensure